Ferrari1996gk/financial_snn/README.md

 # financial_snn

-To protext the data, currently only uploaded sample data for CL and GC contract on two days.
+To protect the data, currently only upload sample data for CL and GC contract on two days.